jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ### Simple Brain

 The brain is an implementation of the `Controller` interface.
-A simple brain, based on a non-sensng body, can be defined using the `TimeFunction` constructor:
+A simple brain, based on a non-sensing body, can be defined using the `TimeFunction` constructor:

 ```java
 public TimeFunctions(Grid<SerializableFunction<Double, Double>> functions)